thuliteio/getdoks.org/content/docs/reference/markdown-basic/index.md

 A quick reference to the Markdown basic syntax.

 {{< callout icon="info-circle" >}}
-Refer to the [basic syntax](https://www.markdownguide.org/basic-syntax) reference guide for more information.
+Refer to the [Basic Syntax](https://www.markdownguide.org/basic-syntax) reference guide from The Markdown Guide for more information.
 {{< /callout >}}

 ## Heading